Transparency: Motivations and Challenges: Possible Dangers of Transparency

 \paragraph{Transparency and Privacy} Indeed, in many cases, transparency may be viewed as the opposite of privacy.
 Many in society feel that some sort of right to privacy -- and hence, a limit to transparency -- is appropriate.
-This can create tensions even for one user whose data is used in a system -- the user may want their personal data to be kept private but might also like a right to an explanation of how that same system (algorithms + data) works.
+Legal frameworks vary by country.
+A recent landmark decision by the Supreme Court of India is explicit, stating ``The right to privacy is protected as an intrinsic part of the right to life and personal liberty under Article 21 and as a part of the freedoms guaranteed by Part III of the Constitution'' \cite{India17}.
+Tensions between privacy and transparency can exist even for one user whose data is used in a system -- the user may want their personal data to be kept private but might also like a right to an explanation of how that same system (algorithms + data) works.

 Further, there are many settings where privacy (i.e. a lack of transparency to all) is critical to foster a trusting relationship of confidence.
 Examples include the relationship between a doctor and a patient, a lawyer and their client, or discussions of international diplomacy.
 Inside these relationships, it is interesting to question whether greater transparency leads to trust.
-We return to this topic in \S \ref{sec:trust}.
+We return to this topic in Section \ref{sec:trust}.
 Here we rather suggest that a prudent approach is to release private information only to a partner that is already trusted, hence trust can lead to transparency.
-Providing information to an agent empowers them \citep{Sol01}, hence you should first be confident that their interests align with yours.
+Providing information to an agent empowers them \cite{Sol01}, hence you should first be confident that their interests align with yours.

 As one example, there has been discussion about the extent to which government agencies such as the NSA should be allowed to collect data on individuals.
-Some argue that ``if you've got nothing to hide, you've got nothing to fear'' \citep{Sol11} or suggest that collecting only `metadata' is harmless.
-Yet \citet{Cole14} quotes General Michael Hayden, former director of the NSA and CIA, as saying ``We kill people based on metadata.''
+Some argue that ``if you've got nothing to hide, you've got nothing to fear'' \cite{Sol11} or suggest that collecting only `metadata' is harmless.
+Yet \cite{Cole14} quotes General Michael Hayden, former director of the NSA and CIA, as saying ``We kill people based on metadata.''